Sikh Izhan: Negeri Sembilan (loan)

 On 18 January 2023, Sikh Izhan joined Negeri Sembilan on a season-long loan.

+Penang (loan)

+On 22 February 2024, Sikh Izhan joined Penang on loan until the end of the season.

 International career

+Youth

 Sikh Izhan represented the Malaysian at various youth levels.
 He was part of the 2018 AFC U-16 Championship squad.

+Senior

+Sikh Izhan made his senior international debut in a 10–0 win over Papua New Guinea on 20 June 2023.
+He was part of the squad to represent Malaysia at the 2023 AFC Asian Cup in Qatar though he doesn't make any single appearance.